Aged-related Macular Degeneration (ARMD).

 Treatments of Macular Degeneration

-In the early stages of dry macular degeneration, regular eye check-ups, attention to diet, in-home monitoring of vision and possibly nutritional supplements may be all that is recommended.
+In the early stages of dry macular degeneration, regular eye check-ups,

 Currently, treatments for macular degeneration are rapidly advancing and